Archaeology of Armenia: Bronze and Iron Age (3000-1299 BC, 1200-800 BC)

+The Bronze Age and Early Iron Age cultures have been studied extensively across the country.
+In the late Bronze Age and the early Iron Age (15-9 centuries BC) several powerful states emerged in the Armenian plateau.
+The culture is characterized by “cyclopic” castles built of massive stone blocks, which are wall surrounded settlements with surface of up to 100 hectares.
+Their number reached to 500 and held a culture that developed the early fertility cult, evidenced in monuments of phallic representation.
+Bronze sculptures of early heroes and of animals bear resemblance to Hittite sculptural art.

+From 9-7 BC on the territory of Armenia was established one of the most powerful empires of the ancient world, the Urartian, or Van Kingdom, noted for its canonized architectural principles and proportional systems of separate buildings.
+The first cities with systematized layouts and landscape terra-forming features started to emerge (Erebuni, Teyshebaini, Tushpa, Argishtikhinili, etc).
+The arts of jewelry, ceramics, armory forging, stone and bronze sculpture reached utmost development.

-Metal Smelting Foundry
+Smelting foundry

 The site is located just outside the village of Taronik.
 Excavation of the Metsamor, a Bronze Age archaeological site in central Armenia, uncovered a major metal industry, including a foundry with two types of blast furnaces and a huge underground storehouse used to store metals done processing and was also thought to be the granaries in winter.
 The foundry extracted and processed many kinds of metals such as iron and bronze.

-Burial of an ancient female warrior
+Ancient female warrior

 The group of archaeologists led by Anahit Khudaverdyan has discovered an injured woman warrior dating back to 8 to 6 century BC, the Iron Age, from Bover I site in Lori Province, Armenia.
 The researchers believed the woman's skeleton is of the age 20s and is likely a woman with higher social status due to the possession of jewelry in the grave.
 From later examination, researchers found evidence supporting the fact that she was a female warrior.
 The researchers found the remains of a metal arrowhead in her femur, the thigh bone.
 Similar situations could also be detected in other skeleton parts, such as scars and traces of blows to the pelvic bone and tibia.
 Besides the bone parts, the group noticed strong muscle attachments, which is most likely due to military training and constantly riding horses against aggression.
-After the study of this female warrior burials back in the Iron Age, researchers believed the female warriors at the time in Armenia were the female amazon warrior depicted in ancient Greek tales.
+After the study of this female warrior burials back in the Iron Age, researchers believed the female warriors at the time in Armenia were the Amazons depicted in ancient Greek tales.

-A Dragon-Stone found on Aragats Mountain
+Dragon-stone found on Aragats Mountain

 The Armenian-German-Italian expedition found a Bronze Age Dragon-stone (Vishapakar) on Aragats Mountain.
 Vishapakars, or dragon stones, are unique in Armenia.
 They are frequently carved into forms with fish heads or serpents.
 They depict ancient mythical animals and were usually used as markers to indicate the location of underground water supplies.